-In this coming weekend’s episode of Pooches at Play, I visit the Victorian headquarters for Guide Dogs Australia and learn more about how Guide Dogs can help change lives
+In my interview from Series 4, I visited the Victorian headquarters for Guide Dogs to learn more about how these dogs can help change lives.

-In my interview with Justin from Guide Dogs Victoria, I find out about their range of services that enable Australians who are blind or have low vision to move around their communities safely and independently, by providing orientation and mobility services, including Guide Dogs.
+In my interview with Justin from the Victorian branch, I found out about their range of services that enable Australians with low vision or blindness to move around their communities safely and independently, by providing orientation and mobility services.

-I also met two beautiful Guide Dogs in training, Labradors Heath and Myka, who were bred on site at the Guide Dogs Campus and are currently learning the key skills in order to safely Guide their handler through public places.
+I also met two beautiful Guide Dogs in training, Labradors Heath and Myka, who were bred on site at the the campus and are currently learning the key skills in order to safely guide their handler through public places.

 Lara & Darcy x